Sony RX1 versus Leica Q Typ 116

 - Wider view: Has a wider-angle lens that facilitates landscape or interior shots.

 - Longer lasting: Gets more shots (300 versus 270) out of a single battery charge.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 - More modern: Reflects 2 years and 8 months of technical progress since the RX1 launch.

 If the number of relative strengths (bullet points above) is taken as a guide, the RX1 comes out slightly ahead of the Q Typ 116 (9 : 8 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 |Sony RX1 (⇒ rgt)||-||79/100 Gold||4/5||4.5/5||4.5/5||2012||2,799||discont.||check|

 |Leica Q Typ 116 (⇒ lft)||-||80/100 Silver||4.5/5||-||4.5/5||2015||4,249||latest||check|

 |Canon G7 X (⇒ lft | rgt)||HiRec||77/100 Silver||4.5/5||3.5/5||4.5/5||2014||699||discont.||check|

 |Leica M10 (⇒ lft | rgt)||-||-||4/5||-||4.5/5||2017||6,595||latest||check|